 Just as I’ve had to learn to see my own setbacks–like negative student feedback, a struggle to get classroom discussion going, or student projects that don’t live up to my original expectations– as opportunities, so too do I need create an environment in which my students see paper feedback, bad grades, and difficult readings as opportunities instead of dead-ends.
 I strive to create opportunities in which students can build on their knowledge over the course of the semester, revise papers, retake tests, and work through projects in steps.

-My success in the above teaching techniques is evident in that I have served as the instructor of record for most of teaching assignments, have been included on the University’s list of “Teachers Ranked as Excellent” several times, and was recognized with the department’s Excellence in Undergraduate Teaching award for 2017.
-Before graduate school, I thought teaching skills were innate; I have, of course, since found that the only way to be a better teacher is to practice and reflect.
-Thus, through repetition and revision I strive to create learning environments in which students become critical media scholars, consumers, and producers whether it’s a class of 15 students or 100, freshman or seniors, engineering majors or media majors.
+My success in the above teaching techniques is evident in that I have served as the instructor of record for most of teaching assignments, and am frequently included on the University’s list of “Teachers Ranked as Excellent,” and was awarded our department’s 2017 Excellence in Undergraduate Teaching award.
+Before graduate school, I thought teaching skills were innate; I have, of course, since found that the only way to be a better teacher is to practice, research and reflect.
+Thus, through repetition and revision I strive to create learning environments in which students become critical feminist media scholars, consumers, and producers whether they are freshman or seniors, engineering majors or media majors.

 [i] Bain, Ken.
 What the Best College Teachers Do.
 Harvard University Press, 2011.